 Example: The Widget Manufacturers Association decides to make electioneering communications mentioning Candidate Smith.
-However, the Association decides to use dues funds already collected to make the communications.
+However, the Association decides to use funds already collected to make the communications.
 The Association never solicited funds to make electioneering communications.
-The Association must make a report, but is not required to identity individual contributors.
+The Association must make a report, but is not required to identify individual contributors.

-Example: The Widget Manufacturers Association asks its members to make contributions to make electioneering communications to Smith. defeat Candidate The Association then makes electioneering communications that trigger the reporting requirement, but uses both contributions made in response to its solicitation and dues funds already collected to make the expenditures.
+Example: The Widget Manufacturers Association asks its members to make contributions to make electioneering communications to defeat Candidate Smith.
+The Association then makes electioneering communications that trigger the reporting requirement, but uses both contributions made in response to its solicitation and funds already collected to make the expenditures.
 The Association must report the identity of all persons that make contributions in response to its solicitation.